near/discovery-docs/docs/discovery/home.md

 ## Props: Receiving Input

 Components can take arbitrary input, which will be reflected in the `props` variable.
-In the example bellow, we are passing as input `name="Anna"`.
+In the example below, we are passing as input `name="Anna"`.

 <WidgetEditor id='2' height="130px" properties={{name: "Anna"}}>